What rights do people with disabilities or reduced mobility have when traveling by train?

 If wheelchairs, rollators, walking aids, assistance dogs or other mobility aids are damaged or injured, the company is liable for the loss, damage or injury and must pay compensation.
 This applies if the damage was caused by the railroad company or station operator.

-Compensation includes the costs of replacing or repairing the damaged mobility aid or the treatment or replacement costs of the assistance dog.
+The compensation covers the costs of replacing or repairing the damaged mobility aid, as well as the costs of treatment or replacement of the service dog.

 The company must make every reasonable effort to provide an immediately required (temporary) replacement for damaged mobility aids or injured assistance dogs.